Ross MacIver: Motherwell

 MacIver joined Greenock Morton on a season-long loan in September 2020, but was recalled by Motherwell in January 2021.
 He was then loaned to Partick Thistle in March 2021.
 MacIver scored his first goal for Thistle in a 2–0 win away to Dumbarton, which sent Thistle top of League One.

 Partick Thistle

-MacIver joined Partick Thistle on a permanent basis after winning the League One title with the club, signing a one year deal.
+MacIver joined Partick Thistle on a permanent basis after winning the League One title with the club, signing a one-year deal.
 On 28 February 2022, MacIver joined Scottish League One side Alloa Athletic on loan for the remainder of the 2021–22 season.

 Alloa Athletic

 After a successful loan spell MacIver joined Alloa Athletic on a permanent deal after being released by Partick Thistle.

+Falkirk

+MacIver joined Falkirk on a two year deal in May 2023.
+After winning the League One title with Falkirk, MacIver signed a two year contract extension with the club.